Professional Standards Section

-Inspector Grant Hamilton oversees a team of members and civilian support staff.
-The Professional Standards Section falls under the Deputy Chief Constable in charge of the Support Services Division.
+Inspector Colin Brown oversees a team of members and civilian support staff.
+The Professional Standards Section falls under the Deputy Chief Constable in charge of the Executive Services Division.

 The mandate of the Professional Standards Section is to preserve the integrity of the Victoria Police Department and the Chief Constable’s Office by ensuring that the conduct of VicPD members is beyond reproach.

 PSS members respond to public complaints and other concerns about the actions of individual VicPD members.
-The PSS objective is to resolve complaints as fairly and inclusively as possible within the requirements of the Police Act.
+The role of PSS investigators is to investigate and resolve complaints fairly and inclusively, in compliance with the Police Act.
+All Questions and Concerns, Registered Complaints, and Service and Policy Complaints are overseen by the Office of the Police Complaint Commissioner, an independent civilian oversight body.

 Resolving a complaint may be achieved through one or more of the following ways:

-- informal means -for example, a mutual letter between the complainant and the member each stating their concerns about an incident, or a face-to-face meeting between them to discuss it
+- Complaint Resolution -for example, a written mutual agreement between the complainant and the member each stating their concerns about an incident.
+Often, a the written mutual agreement follows a face-to-face resolution meeting between the parties

-- mediation - conducted by an approved Police Act Complaint Mediator chosen by the discipline authority from a list maintained by the Office of the Police Complaint Commissioner
+- Mediation – conducted by an approved Police Act Complaint Mediator chosen by the Discipline Authority from a list maintained by the OPCC

-Further explanation between "formal investigation" and "informal resolution" can be found below and in more detail on our FAQs page.
+Further explanation between “formal investigation” and “complaint resolution” can be found below and in more detail on our FAQs page.

 Office of the Police Complaint Commissioner (OPCC)